jordandeklerk/pyloo/README.md

 ```

 ### Advanced Usage
+pyloo has several advanced features for fitted PyMC models.

+#### Reloo
-For observations where PSIS-LOO approximation fails (indicated by large Pareto k values), pyloo can perform exact LOO-CV by refitting the model without those observations for PyMC models:
+For observations where PSIS-LOO approximation fails (indicated by large Pareto k values), pyloo can perform exact LOO-CV by refitting the model without those observations:

 ```python
 import pyloo as pl